microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUser.md

 2b450b8e-1db6-42cb-a545-1b05eb8a358b New user    NewTestUser@contoso.onmicrosoft.com Member
 ```

+This example demonstrates how to retrive users for specific string from Microsoft Entra ID.
 This cmdlet gets all users that match the value of SearchString against the first characters in DisplayName or UserPrincipalName .

 ### Example 4: Get a user by userPrincipalName

-In this example we'll retrive user by userPrincipalName from Microsoft Entra ID.
 ```powershell
 PS C:\>Get-EntraUser -Filter "userPrincipalName eq 'jondoe@contoso.com'"
 ```